National security, Modi appeal will propel BJP to better its 2014 tally: Shah

 "For the BJP, nationalism, national security are not a matter of electoral loss and win but an issue of belief," Shah said.

-The Modi government took the decision and the armed forces carried out the action, he said.

-To a question if the BJP is looking at regional satraps like K C Rao and Naveen Patnaik, chief minister of Telangana and Odisha respectively, as potential allies after polls, Shah said they are welcome to join the ruling National Democratic Alliance but asserted that the saffron party will get a majority on its own.

-With five phases of the general election over, he also reiterated his claim that the BJP will win more than 73 seats of the 80 in Uttar Pradesh it had won in 2014 along with its ally Apna Dal and not less.
+With five phases of the polls over, he reiterated his claim that the BJP will win more than 73 seats of the 80 in Uttar Pradesh it had won in 2014 along with its ally Apna Dal and not less.

 Asked about the strong social arithmetic in the favour of Samajwadi Party-Bahujan Samaj Party alliance in the largest state, Shah shot back, "You people look at arithmetic.
 I look at people's sentiments and they are totally with Modi."

+To a question if the BJP is looking at regional parties like TRS and BJD as potential allies after polls, Shah said they are welcome to join the National Democratic Alliance.

-To a question as to what issue was resonating most among the public, he said issues are different in different parts of the country but people everywhere are voting in the name of Modi.
+To a question as to what issue was resonating most among the public, he said issues may be different in different parts of the country but people everywhere are voting in the name of Modi.

-Over 50 crore people believe that for the first time they have a prime minister who thinks about them and have improved their lives, he said.
+Over 50 crore people believe that for the first time they have a prime minister who thinks about them, improved their lives and secured the country, he said.

-They also feel that Modi has secured the country and ensured that its economy remained the fastest growing for five consecutive years, he said.

 For the first time in three decades, Shah said, price rise is not an issue in the opposition's campaign and that is a credit to the Modi government as it has kept inflation under control.